ashwinpra/swarm-tasks/2-multiple-query-PRM-APF-planner/documentation.md

 - Use local planner to join the nodes, while checking collision also
 - Learn about Brushfire/ Wavefront planner

+- Modify it such that we deal with only the green nodes, rather than using check function everywhere

 ## References Used
 - https://github.com/abdurj/Local-Planner-Visualization-Project/blob/master/planners/planners.py
 - https://github.com/KaleabTessera/PRM-Path-Planning/blob/master/main.py